-&lt;sup>30 See Section 83116, subdivision (c).
+Section 83116, subdivision (c).

 The public harm inherent in campaign reporting violations is that the public is deprived of important, time-sensitive information regarding political contributions and expenditures.
 The Commission has found disclosure to be essential, especially before an election.
 In this case, the Enforcement Division found evidence of negligence-at the least-with respect to Counts 1 and 2, and based on the evidence, cannot rule out (nor conclusively prove) intentional concealment or deception.
-Fickas maintains that his violations were not deliberate.
-With respect to Counts 3 and 4, it appears that these violations were the result of negligence by the committee's treasurer.
+Chacon maintains that his violations were not deliberate.

-Regarding Counts 1 and 2, the Commission recently considered another stipulation involving non-monetary contributions that were falsely reported as independent expenditures.
+Recently, the Commission considered another stipulation involving non-monetary contributions that improperly were treated/reported as independent expenditures.
 In the Matter of Patrick J. Furey, Pat Furey for Mayor 2014, Torrance Voters PAC to Support Pat Furey for Mayor 2014, Richard Roesch, and Tina McKinnor; FPPC Case No. 14/1118 (approved Mar.
-17, 2016), the Commission imposed a penalty in the amount of \$4,500 per count against a PAC and its officers for three counts involving the same type of scheme and statutory violations as Counts 1 and 2 of the current case.
-Both cases involve candidates who failed to report receipt of non-monetary contributions that were improperly reported by the contributing committees as independent expenditures.
-Also, in both cases, the contributing committees-and their responsible officers-have/had no history of prior, similar violations of the Act.
+17, 2016), the Commission imposed a penalty in the amount of \$4,500 per count against a candidate and his committee for three counts involving the same type of scheme and statutory violations as Counts 1 and 2 of the current case.
+Both cases involve candidates who failed to report receipt of non-monetary contributions that improperly were reported by the contributing committees as independent expenditures.
+Also, both cases involve sophisticated candidates-who had ample reason to be familiar with the Act.
+(Furey was an attorney who had served as city councilman for several years before running for mayor.
+Chacon is a professional campaign consultant with approximately 20 years of experience serving on the Montebello Unified School District Board of Directors.
+Neither candidate has/had a history of prior, similar violations of the Act.)